Foreign Investment Restrictions In An Uncertain Real Estate Market

 How the NSRT and the Federal Ban work together

-In Ontario, a buyer must navigate both the federal prohibition and the provincial tax.
+In Ontario, and particularly within the City of Toronto, a buyer must navigate federal, provincial, and in some cases municipal restrictions and taxes.
 The Federal Ban prohibits most non-Canadians from purchasing certain residential properties altogether.
 The NRST, in contrast, does not prohibit, but heavily taxes non-Canadian buyers in Ontario who are still allowed to purchase (e.g., temporary residents - International Students and Foreign Workers) who qualify under exemptions to the Federal Ban).

 That is, if someone is allowed to buy under a federal exemption (e.g., an International Student or a Foreign Worker), they may still be hit with the 25% NRST in Ontario, unless they also qualify for an exemption under the provincial rules.